gitpeut/SnowRadio/README.md

-// Key and IV for G Radio used to encruypts wifi credentials for networks connected to by ESP touch const char* gr_iv      = "DummyValyeWIthallkindsofNUmbers&****ssss";
+// Key and IV for G Radio used to encrypt wifi credentials for networks connected to by ESP touch const char* gr_iv      = "DummyValyeWIthallkindsofNUmbers&****ssss";
 const char* gr_key     = "OtherDummyValyeWIthallkindsof*&DGD";